tulibraries/funcake_dags/README.md

 ## Deployment

-CircleCI checks (lints and tests) code and deploys to the QA and Prod servers when development branches are merged into the `main` branch.
+QA: CircleCI checks (lints and tests) code and deploys to the QA server when development branches are merged into the `main` branch.

+Production: When a development branch is merged into `main` it creates a request_prod_deploy job.
+To deploy code to the production server, you will need to go to the circleCI User Interface and approve the pending job.
 See the [CircleCI configuration file](cob_datapipeline/.circleci/config.yml) for details.